open-science-promoters/RDM-promotion/website_build/content/blog/2018-09-07-data-analysis-video-idea-of-text.md

 - Tabular data/metadata shall be tidy
 - Keep your primary data (raw data) untouched (i.e. no copy/paste  in raw data, NEVER)
-- If you have many datasets, make sure you are able to automate the file imports.
-An index of datasets may be a good practical solution.
+- If you have many data-sets, make sure you are able to automate the file imports.
+An index of data-sets may be a good practical solution.
 - Separate raw data, derived data, analysis and analysis results in different folders
 - Make sure to document each step of your analysis.